Quick Info

 26/01/2025

 Sana Mir received the Sitara-i-Imtiaz, Pakistan's third-highest civilian award, for her exceptional services to cricket.
-This prestigious national honor acknowledges her trailblazing contributions as a former captain, record-breaking bowler, and global ambassador for women's cricket in Pakistan.
+This national honor recognized her career as a pioneering former captain, record-breaking bowler, and prominent ambassador for women's cricket in Pakistan.

 01/01/2025

-Sana Mir was inducted into the ICC Hall of Fame as the first Pakistani woman, recognizing her as Pakistan's highest wicket-taker in ODIs and second-highest in T20Is with 150 ODI wickets and 89 T20I wickets.
-The honor celebrates her 15-year career, captaincy achievements, and milestones like being the first Pakistani woman to top the ICC ODI bowling rankings in 2018.
+Sana Mir was inducted into the ICC Hall of Fame as the first Pakistani woman, recognizing her as Pakistan's highest wicket-taker in ODIs and second-highest in T20Is.
+The honor highlighted her international career, captaincy achievements, and her milestone of becoming the first Pakistani woman to top the ICC ODI bowling rankings in 2018.

 Do you like Sana Mir?